 After about 15 minutes the consistency should resemble that of mashed potatoes.
 If it’s still too runny let it sit a bit longer.

 Drop the batter in roughly 1/4 cup scoops onto a frying pan heated over medium-high heat.
-You can either use a non-stick frying pan (still use a little bit of oil) or oil a cast iron pan.
+I like to use a well-seasoned cast-iron skillet but any non-stick pan or griddle will do (still add a little oil).
 Space the scoops of batter about 3 inches apart because they will spread.

 Let the cakes fry undisturbed for several minutes until the edges are browned.
 This can take anywhere from 6-12 minutes.
 If you try and flip them too soon they will fall apart in a mushy mess so be patient.